It's a Bee!

 Rent Control for Bees:

-Bees don't all need a fancy professional hive to bee happy.
+Bees don't all need a fancy professional beehive to be happy.
 Just decide to leave natural space un-mowed, un-racked, un-tilled, undisturbed and let it go native.
-If a tree dies in this area, allow it to do what gravity intended, (keeping human children out of this area.)
-Allow the natural world to reclaim this space for wild bees.
+If a tree dies in this area, allow it to do what gravity intended, (keeping human children out of this area. ) Allow the natural world to reclaim this space for wild bees.
 Make Bees feel welcomed into your yard space, and pretty soon they'll feel right at home.

-Jump off our Karen's Botanicals website for a minute and visit a honey of a site called, “Honey Haven.”
+Jump off our Karen's Botanicals website for a minute and visit, "Honey Haven."
+You can find it here: http://www.honeybeehaven.org/content/take-pledge